great-expectations/great_expectations/docs/guides/how_to_guides/validation/how_to_validate_data_without_a_checkpoint.rst

 How to validate data without a Checkpoint
 =========================================

 This guide demonstrates how to load an Expectation Suite and validate data without using a :ref:`Checkpoint<how_to_guides__validation__how_to_create_a_new_checkpoint>`.
-This might be suitable for environments or workflows where a user does not want to or cannot create a Checkpoint.
+This might be suitable for environments or workflows where a user does not want to or cannot create a Checkpoint, e.g. in a `hosted environment<deployment_hosted_enviroments>`.

 .. admonition:: Prerequisites: This how-to guide assumes you have already:

   - :ref:`Set up a working deployment of Great Expectations <tutorials__getting_started>`
   - :ref:`Created an Expectation Suite <how_to_guides__creating_and_editing_expectations>`

 The following code mirrors the code provided in the ``validation_playground.ipynb`` notebooks in ``great_expectations/notebooks``.
-First of all, we import Great Expectations, load our :ref:`Data Context<data_context>`, and define variables for the Datasource and Expectation Suite we want to access:
+First of all, we import Great Expectations, load our :ref:`Data Context<data_context>`, and define variables for the Datasource we want to access:

 .. code-block:: python